gxiaolab/L-GIREMI/README.md

 Once the following files are available (see above):
 * reference FASTA file: for example hg38 fasta.
-* SNP VCF file: dbSNP VCF file (the chromosome names should be agreed with the reference FASTA file), or known SNP VCF file for teh sample.
+* SNP VCF file: dbSNP VCF file (the chromosome names should be agreed with the reference FASTA file), or known SNP VCF file for the sample.
 * genome annotation GTF file: with exon annotation and gene annotation, for example GENCODE gtf file.